shin5ok/sample-grpc-app-with-spanner/README.md

 export SPANNER_EMULATOR_HOST=localhost:9010
 export GOOGLE_CLOUD_PROJECT=your-project-id
 ```
-It wll make API calls of Spanner direct to local emulator.
+It will make API calls of Spanner direct to local emulator.

 5. Create a Cloud Spanner instance in local emulator.
 ```